Canadian passport: Passport note

 Le ministre des Affaires étrangères du Canada, au nom de Sa Majesté le Roi, prie les autorités intéressées de bien vouloir laisser passer le titulaire librement, sans délai ou entrave, de même que lui prêter l'aide et la protection dont il aurait besoin.

-Passports issued before May 2023 in the name of Queen Elizabeth II will remain valid until they expire.
+Passports issued before May 2023 in the name of the late Queen Elizabeth II will remain valid until they expire.

 Place of birth

 The place of birth is inscribed under the following format: CITYNAME UTO, where "UTO" is the ISO 3166-1 alpha-3 country code of the country of birth.
 The first-level administrative country subdivision of birth, such as the Canadian province (or the U.S. state), is not mentioned as a part of place of birth.
-So Canadian citizens born in Richmond, British Columbia; Richmond, Quebec; or Richmond, Nova Scotia would have the same inscription as place of birth, RICHMOND CAN; a Canadian citizen born in Portland, Maine or Portland, Oregon would both have PORTLAND USA.
+So Canadian citizens born in Richmond, British Columbia; Richmond, Quebec; or Richmond, Nova Scotia would have the same inscription as place of birth, RICHMOND CAN; a Canadian citizen born in Portland, Maine, or Portland, Oregon, would both have PORTLAND USA.
 Exceptions to this format are listed below.

 A passport applicant may request, in writing, that IRCC not list the place of birth (city and country)—or country of birth—on their data page, by filling out PPTC 077.
 The applicant must indicate his or her awareness that omitting this information could cause difficulties at international entry points or when applying for visas.

 Hong Kong, Macau, and Taiwan

-In response to the Chinese government's modification of requirements for the issuance of visas to Canadian citizens born in Hong Kong, Macau or Taiwan, Canadian passports issued to Canadians born in Hong Kong, Macau or Taiwan are now issued only with the place of birth and not the three-letter country code.
+In response to the Chinese government's modification of requirements for the issuance of visas to Canadian citizens born in Hong Kong, Macau, or Taiwan, Canadian passports issued to Canadians born in Hong Kong, Macau, or Taiwan are now issued only with the place of birth and not the three-letter country code.
 Chinese visas will no longer be issued to Canadian passport holders whose place of birth is inscribed as Hong Kong HKG, Macau MAC, or TWN.